Offline detection of change-points in the mean for stationary graph signals: Change-point detection for a stream of graph signals

-As we suppose that $S$ does not change over time, the stationarity of the graph signals with respect to the graph implies that the covariance matrix $\Sigma_y=U \diag(\PSD_y) U^*$ remains unchanged too.
+As we suppose that $S$ does not change over time, the stationarity of the graph signals with respect to the graph implies that the covariance matrix $\Sigma_y=U \diag(P_y) U^*$ remains unchanged too.
 Then the average log-likelihood of the SGS can be written as:

-This formulation can be seen as a way to \emph{translate the signal from the vertex domain to the spectral domain}, where the sample becomes independent to the graph structure according to \Property{Property:independence}.
+This formulation can be seen as a way to \emph{translate the signal from the vertex domain to the spectral domain} where the sample becomes independent to the graph structure (see \Property{Property:independence}).
+It is true that we could decorrelate the data via other techniques such as PCA or SVD, however this way we would lose the interpretability of the results with respect to the graph.